eZmaxinc/eZmax-SDK-csharp/docs/ObjectUsergroupdelegationApi.md

 <a id="usergroupdelegationdeleteobjectv1"></a>
 # **UsergroupdelegationDeleteObjectV1**
-> CommonResponse UsergroupdelegationDeleteObjectV1 (int pkiUsergroupdelegationID)
+> UsergroupdelegationDeleteObjectV1Response UsergroupdelegationDeleteObjectV1 (int pkiUsergroupdelegationID)

 Delete an existing Usergroupdelegation